demisto/content/Packs/HelloWorld/Integrations/HelloWorld/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### helloworld-say-hello
 ***
-Hello command - prints hello to anyone
+Hello command - prints hello to the specified name

 ##### Base Command